Tricia Nelson is a digital media professional with decades of experience as a copywriter, editorial strategist, web producer and content creator.

 She divides her time between New York, NY and Burbank, Calif.

 I was hired to be a marketing copywriter by the B2B products/solutions/IP company, Rovi, in 2012.
 In the subsequent years, I continued to be responsible for writing/editing marketing materials (product sheets, articles, video scripts, web copy), but with a focus on digital collateral.
-Rovi acquired TiVo in 2016 and I was part of the team responsible for creating/assimilating our new brand identity.
-Nowadays, my focus is on the B2B website, business.tivo.com and the TiVo blog.
+Rovi acquired TiVo in 2016; Xperi acquired TiVo in 2020.
+I'm still a part of the internal creative agency responsible for branding and marketing -- now with a larger portfolio -- including writing and publishing business-focused content on the TiVo blog.

 WERKIN' THE EXTRACURRICULARS

 I have a U.S. patent.
 I've written a novel.
-I do freelance writing for media outlets and diverse clients.
-I plan group travel.
-I coordinate small- and medium-scale events on both coasts (ask me about pulling off a Carnegie Mellon NYC theater night for 100+ alumni/friends to see "Hamilton" -- the original cast -- with a post-show talk-back in November 2015).
+I'm a freelance writer.
+I publish opinion pieces when the spirit moves me.
+I'm a pug foster mom.
+I coordinate small- and medium-scale events on both coasts (ask me about orchestrating a Carnegie Mellon NYC theater night for 100+ alumni/friends to see "Hamilton" -- the original cast -- with a post-show talk-back in November 2015).
 I have a long history arranging corporate volunteer days.
-(I love donating my time to worthwhile events!)
+I'm a passionate and vocal advocate for Diversity & Inclusion initiatives -- even when they're not corporate priorities.
 I'll never pass up a growth opportunity.